 The downside can be the amount of time needed to catch a show, it can easily take 45-50 mins out of your day if you arrive just as a show ends but don’t get in until the next show.
 But at least you are sat down for the show.

-If you have kids, especially ones who like Nemo and Dory then the show is a MUST see.
+If you have kids, especially ones who like Nemo and Dory then the show is a MUST-see.
 For those without kids, it’s still right up there.
-Take some time out you day and catch one of Disneylands cleverest attractions
+Take some time out your day and catch one of Disneylands cleverest attractions

 Have Yor Say